foxcpp/maddy/docs/reference/config-syntax.md

-maddy-config(5) "maddy mail server" "maddy reference documentation"
+# Configuration files syntax

-; TITLE Configuration files syntax
+**Note:** This file is a technical document describing how maddy parses configuration files.

 Configuration consists of newline-delimited "directives".
 Each directive can have zero or more arguments.